The Python SQL Toolkit and Object Relational Mapper

 SQLAlchemy is the Python SQL toolkit and Object Relational Mapper that gives application developers the full power and flexibility of SQL.
 SQLAlchemy provides a full suite of well known enterprise-level persistence patterns, designed for efficient and high-performing database access, adapted into a simple and Pythonic domain language.

 Major SQLAlchemy features include:

 - An industrial strength ORM, built from the core on the identity map, unit of work, and data mapper patterns.
-These patterns allow transparent persistence of objects using a declarative configuration system.
-Domain models can be constructed and manipulated naturally, and changes are synchronized with the current transaction automatically.
+These patterns allow 100% of object persistence behavior to be defined declaratively.
+The domain model can be constructed and manipulated naturally, and changes are synchronized with the current transaction automatically.

-- A relationally-oriented query system, exposing the full range of SQL's capabilities explicitly, including joins, subqueries, correlation, and most everything else, in terms of the object model.
+- A relationally-oriented query system, exposing joins, subqueries, correlation, and everything else explicitly, in terms of the object model.
 Writing queries with the ORM uses the same techniques of relational composition you use when writing SQL.
 While you can drop into literal SQL at any time, it's virtually never needed.

-- A comprehensive and flexible system of eager loading for related collections and objects.
-Collections are cached within a session, and can be loaded on individual access, all at once using joins, or by query per collection across the full result set.
+- The most comprehensive and flexible system anywhere of eager loading of related collections and objects.
+Collections are fully cached within a session, and can be loaded on individual access, all at once using joins, or by query per collection across the full result set.

 - All primary and foreign key constraints are assumed to be composite and natural.
 Surrogate integer primary keys are of course still the norm, but SQLAlchemy never assumes or hardcodes to this model.